 - Break the projects into the tasks.
 What needs to get done and in what order to move your project forward?
 These tasks will guide you on what you should be working on.
 They will also help you evaluate those many opportunities that can distract you from achieving your goal.

 Remember that you are planning for two weeks only.
 You may have many projects and tasks you want to do.
 Prioritize the work you can do within the two week sprint so you can see the progress you are making.

 Turning your outcome goal into bi-weekly measurable projects and tasks can make success more achievable.
 When you get constant feedback by working in two week sprints, you can quickly identify when things aren’t going in the right direction.

 If you are not achieving your outcome goal, what is the problem?

 - Are you not specific about your ideal target client?
 Lack of focus can drive a lot of traffic, but few will convert.

 - Do you understand the challenges facing your target market?
 View your business from the perspective of your ideal client.
 See if you truly understand what they need and how you can help them.

 - Are your marketing messages not clearly communicating your value?
 Too many messages or lack of clarity can confuse your audience and cause them to go elsewhere.

 - Are you simply not working on the right projects to help you achieve your outcome goal?

 Reviewing your progress every two weeks allows you to adjust what you are doing before it is too late.
-Continuing to do the same activities for 3, 6 or unfortunately as some small businesses do, 1 year without reviewing your results is huge mistake.
+Doing the same activities for 3, 6 or unfortunately, 1 year without reviewing your results is huge mistake.